Chord Melody Jazz Guitar

 Moon River

-Moon River was composed by Henry Mancini and Johnny Mercer for the movie Breakfast at Tiffany’s (1961).
-The song was written for Audrey Hepburn to sing (real) while she accompanies herself on the guitar (not real).
-In this lesson, you will learn an easy chord melody arrangement of Moon River.
-Mancini won the Grammy Awards
+Moon River was composed by Henry Mancini and Johnny Mercer for the film Breakfast at Tiffany’s (1961).
+The song was written for Audrey Hepburn to sing on screen.
+She performs the vocal herself, but the guitar accompaniment is not actually played by her.
+In this lesson, you will learn a chord melody arrangement of Moon

 Moon River Read More »